Sam Garvin: Early life and education

 Sam Garvin was born in Pittsburgh, Pennsylvania.
 He was educated at the University of Pittsburgh, where he earned a Bachelor of Arts degree in political science and German studies.
 Later, he studied at the Thunderbird School and graduated in 1988.

 Career

-During Ronald Reagan's administration, Garvin worked as a staff assistant in the White House.
+During Ronald Reagan's administration, Garvin worked as a staff assistant in the White House for the Presidential Commission of the German-American Tri-Centennial.
+After working under Reagan's administration, Garvin then worked for Heinz as a sales merchandiser, where he learned the marketing of packaged goods from the ground up.
+In 1989, Garvin created the Continental Promotion Group, a mail-in rebate and consumer promotions company, in Scottsdale, Arizona and served as its CEO and chairman until the time he sold his shares off in 2005.
+Due to his work for the Continental Promotion Group, he was recognized by the Phoenix Business Journal as one of Arizona's "Top 40 Under 40" most influential business leaders in 1998, was recognized by then-Arizona Governor Jane Dee Hull with the "Governor’s Spirit of Success" award in 1999, and was twice nominated for Ernst & Young's "Entrepreneur of the Year" award.

-In 2004, Garvin gave $60 million to Thunderbird School of Global Management as a donation, and later, the school was renamed after him from 2004 until 2007 as Thunderbird, the Garvin School of International Management.
-He also acquired a stake in the Phoenix Suns NBA organization during the same year.
+In 2004, Garvin gave $60 million to the Thunderbird School of Global Management as a donation, with the school later being renamed after him from 2004 until 2007 as "Thunderbird, the Garvin School of International Management" before changing their name in 2007 as the "Thunderbird School of Global Management".
+However, only a portion of the pledge by Garvin was paid.
+Also in 2004, he acquired a stake in the Phoenix Suns NBA organization after Robert Sarver's group purchased the team from longtime associate and owner Jerry Colangelo.
 From 2007 until 2022, he's also served as an alternate governor of the team.
-Additionally, between 2004 and 2010, he was a member of Suns Chariites Board.
+Additionally, between 2004 and 2010, he was a member of Suns Charities Board.